Image

 DUI Traffic Stops in Texas County, MO

 A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in Texas County, MO.
-For a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, going on a road going in the wrong direction and any other behaviors such as inconsistencies in speed, swerving or braking.
+In the case of a DWI, reasonable suspicion could be things like splitting the lane, driving on a road going in the wrong direction and any other driving behaviors such as alternating extremes in speed, swerving or alternating between braking and accelerating.

-If you believe that you were wrongly stopped or arrested for your Texas County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, turn to a DUI attorney near you in Texas County, MO who will fight to get the prosecutor to dismiss your case so you can move on with your life.
+If you suspect that you were wrongly stopped for or accused of your Texas County, MO DWI, reach out to a DUI attorney near you as soon as possible.
+If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving drunk, turn to a DUI attorney near you in Texas County, MO who will fight to get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in Texas County, MO

-If a law officer stops you due to suspected intoxicated driving, they will want to obtain proof to show that you are intoxicated.
-There are two types of tests Texas County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.
+If you are pulled over by an officer due to suspected intoxicated driving, they will want to obtain proof to show that you are under the influence.
+When it comes to roadside tests used by Texas County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-In Texas County, MO stops for driving while intoxicated, they often turn to chemical tests to prove that the driver was under the influence at the time of the stop.
-There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of substances like alcohol.
+When police officers stop drivers in Texas County MO for driving while intoxicated, they often turn to chemical tests to prove that the driver had ingested drugs or alcohol.
+There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.

-If you already did a breathalyzer test, consult an exemplary Texas County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your Texas County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was performed as according to law and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, consult an exemplary Texas County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your DUI attorney near Texas County, MO, Combs Waterkotte will obtain discovery documents and comb through them to determine whether the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Texas County, MO and throughout the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Texas County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction